09 May 2024

 For more information about our contributing member firms visit MGI Bağımsız Denetim A.Ş.s website or profile page and Vizyon's website or profile page.

-MGI Worldwide, is a top 20 ranked global accounting network and association with almost 9,000 professionals, accountants and tax experts in some 400 locations in over 100 countries around the world.
+MGI Worldwide is a top 20 ranked global accounting network and association with over 8,000 professionals, accountants and tax experts in some 400 locations in almost 100 countries around the world